fanzou99/fanzou99.github.io/README.md

 (i) Developing the multiwavelength data foundation in three Deep-Drilling Fields of the Vera C. Rubin Observatory Legacy Survey of Space and Time;<br>
 (ii) Providing the most robust current constraintes on the MBH growth for massive galaxies between z=0-4;<br>
 (iii) Demonstrating, for the first time, that MBHs are not ubiquitous at the center of low-mass galaxies.<br>
 I list my first- or corresponding-author articles below.
-They are grouped by topics.
+They are grouped by primary topics.
 <h4>&nbsp;&nbsp;&nbsp; Survey data</h4>
 <ul>
   <li>Spectral Energy Distributions in Three Deep-drilling Fields of the Vera C. Rubin Observatory Legacy Survey of Space and Time: Source Classification and Galaxy Properties (<a href="https://ui.adsabs.harvard.edu/abs/2022ApJS..262...15Z/abstract">Zou+22</a>; <a href="https://zenodo.org/communities/ddfdata/">data</a>)</li>